andre7455/phishing-link/readme.md

 One of my big goals here is to have a showcase of my coding skills, and making a desktop env for in the browser would be very cool, NGL.
 I can put my GitHub in an iframe in there and I will do some cool, unique things.
 But the creativity needed is not really my thing.
 So along the way, we’ll see where I end up.
 I don't think I will do anything CMS-like because, well, let's face it—securing that might be a pain.
 Although it’s also a fun challenge... maybe I’ll let CTFs run on it, idk.

+## current task
+ - make a script that gets and injects some but not all env data into a file so php can read it

 ## What I Have on My TODO for This Page

 - Automated testing
 - Blog-like capability
 - To be decided